Submarine Voyage: Closure and re-opening

-In April 1998, when the Orange County Register interviewed Disneyland president Paul Pressler regarding the attraction's fate after rumors circulated about the attraction's closure, Pressler stated: "We know in the future we need to do something in that location, but we have not made a decision on the subs, and we won't make a decision until we know what we want to do in the future there."
+In April 1998, when the Orange County Register interviewed then-Disneyland president Paul Pressler regarding the attraction's fate after rumors circulated about the attraction's closure, Pressler stated: "We know in the future we need to do something in that location, but we have not made a decision on the subs, and we won't make a decision until we know what we want to do in the future there."

 On July 29, 1998, Disneyland announced the Submarine Voyage's closure.
-The attraction closed on September 7, because park executives at that time considered it too costly to operate in relation to its capacity.
+The attraction closed on September 8, because park executives at that time considered it too costly to operate in relation to its capacity.
 The lagoon remained, filled with water for seven years, serving as scenery.
-Many rumors went around over the years, saying that a proposed attraction based on the 2001 Disney animated film Atlantis: The Lost Empire was going to replace Submarine Voyage in 2003.
-However, after the film did poorly at the box office, this was scrapped.
-In 2005, the lagoon was drained and construction began on a new attraction: Finding Nemo Submarine Voyage, which opened on June 11, 2007 which is based on the Disney Pixar film Finding Nemo.
+Many rumors went around over the years, saying that a proposed attraction based on Disney Animation's 2001 film Atlantis: The Lost Empire was going to replace Submarine Voyage in 2003.
+After the film underperformed at the box office, this was scrapped.

+In 2005, the lagoon was drained and construction began on a new attraction: Finding Nemo Submarine Voyage, which opened on June 11, 2007, which is based on Pixar's Finding Nemo.